samiramarx/Bayesian-elasticities/README.md

 In this repository, I'll share
 * The final version of my dissertation;
 * The latex files in which I've built up the dissertation;
-* R scripts of my analysis
-* R scripts of my graphs
+* R scripts of my analysis and graphs

 Unfortunately I'm not authorised to share the data since it is privately owned.